-- 1. Participation in required annual professional development activities and events. - Facilitation of a site visit by the appropriate faculty liaison, to occur the first semester any concurrent course is offered and a minimum of every third year thereafter for each course. - Deliver the course in the agreed-upon modality and on days/times officially scheduled.
-Any hybrid minutes must be documented on the syllabus. - 4.
-Selection of Hawkeve-approved textbooks. - Use of Hawkeye's learning management system (Canvas) to complete the course Simple Syllabus; grades; and instructional modules by the required deadlines. - Complete, accurate, and timely student records, including grades (midterm and final) and attendance, using Hawkeye's Self-Service system. - Participation in Hawkeye's assessment of student learning practices, including submission of assessment documentation required each semester. - Use of the email address provided by Hawkeye for timely communication with Hawkeye faculty and staff.
+- Participation in required annual professional development activities and events. - Facilitation of a site visit by the appropriate faculty liaison, to occur the first semester any concurrent course is offered and a minimum of every third year thereafter for each course. - Deliver the course in the agreed-upon modality and on days/times officially scheduled.
+Any hybrid minutes must be documented on the syllabus. - Selection of Hawkeye-approved textbooks. - Use of Hawkeye's learning management system (Canvas) to complete the following for each course: - a.
+Simple Syllabus due two weeks prior to the start of the course. - b.
+Grades and Grading Scheme - c.
+Assignments - d.
+Modules - e.
+Evidence of Communication (e.g. Canvas Inbox, Calendar, Discussions, etc.) - f.
+Course Navigation only display links being used for the course

+- Complete, accurate, and timely student records, including grades (midterm and final) and attendance, using Hawkeye's Self-Service system. - Participation in Hawkeye's assessment of student learning practices, including submission of assessment documentation required each semester (Semester Planning Form & End of Semester Report). - Use of the email address provided by Hawkeye for timely communication with Hawkeye faculty and staff.